 The work of Ford stylists John Najjar and Philip T Clark, the 1964 ½ Mustang was revolutionary.
 We should also mention Lee Iacocca - who’s long proclaimed himself the genius behind the car.
 It’s true the new Mustang uncovered a market no-one knew existed - an enormous market as it turned out.

-The most successful car debut in history with over 400,000 sold in the first year alone.
+The most successful car debut in history, Ford sold over 400,000 Mustangs in the first year alone.
 Why?
 Styling - folks just had to own a car that looked that good.
-It had to be the styling, they sure as hell weren’t anything special to drive.
-And when Ford’s rivals thought things couldn’t get any worse, Ford released the fastback version - and it was even prettier than the notchback and convertible.
+It had to be the styling, with plain jane Falcon underpinnings - they sure as hell weren’t anything special to drive.
+And when rivals thought things couldn’t get any worse, Ford released the fastback body - and it was even prettier than the hardtop and convertible.
 The Pony Car was born - leaving GM and Chrysler floundering to catch up.

 1966 Lamborghini Muira

 Forget all the latest gee-whizz rich boy’s toys with their mosquito-on-steroids engine note - the ultimate supercar of all time is the first - the Muira.
 Stunningly beautiful, yet brutal and purposeful styling by the Italian master Marcello Gandini, with an interior that still looks ultra-cool 50 years later.